-These days it’s hard to find much of the original heart of old Times Square, but hidden amidst the crowds of tourists and neon signs, around the corner of Broadway on West 46th street, is the venerable facade of Israel Miller’s shoe store, looking much as it did a hundred years ago.
+These days, it’s hard to find much of the original heart of old Times Square.
+But on the corner of Broadway and West 46th Street, above the crowds of tourists and neon signs, is the venerable facade of Israel Miller’s shoe store, looking much as it did a hundred years ago.

-Miller’s Shoes closed its doors in the 1970s and a string of tenants saw the building fall into neglect.
-Its last residents, TGI Friday’s, being the principal culprits of the neglect.
-But the building’s fortunes were reversed last year when it was taken over by SL Green Realty and Wharton Properties.
-The facade was lovingly restored to its original beauty, and the new tenants are fittingly, a shoe seller.
+Miller’s Shoes closed its doors in the 1970s, and a string of tenants saw the building fall into neglect.
+Its fortunes were reversed in 2012, when the facade was restored.

-Broadway’s glittering stars may no longer shop there, but the restored building is, as its original sign still says “dedicated to beauty.”
-In an age where Times Square is a garish purgatory of advertising and noise, one can’t help but feel that Israel Miller and his passion for elegance would approve of his building’s longevity.
+Broadway’s glittering stars may no longer shop there, but the restored building is (as its original sign still says) “dedicated to beauty.”
+In an age where Times Square is a cacophony of advertising and noise, one can’t help but feel that Israel Miller would approve.